glenlong/wedding/src/content/posts/father-of-the-bride-speech/common-questions.md

 ---
 title: "Father of the Bride Speech: Common Questions"
 nav_title: "Common Questions"
-description: "If you've never given a father of the bride speech before, you may have some questions.
+description: "If you've never given a Father of the Bride speech before, you may have some questions.
 Let's answer the most common ones."
 date: 2020-03-01
 image: "/images/posts/father-of-the-bride-speech-common-questions.jpg"
 categories: ["Father of the Bride Speech"]